bgkiitg/beamerthemeguwahati/readme.md

+Requirements
+You will need the following fonts

+Chaparral Pro Display
+Fontin
+Monaco
+Comic Sans MS Regular
+Myriad Pro
+The easiest way to get the fonts working is to use  XeTeX or LuaTeX and the fontspec package.
+They can use any TTF font installed on the system.
+For Linux this means both the system wide fonts and any fonts you put into ~/.fonts/

+Otherwise you may edit the beamerfontthemeguwahati.sty

 Installation Instructions

 1. For a local installation you can simply copy all files into a folder and start modifying guwahati-example.tex